samseen/finance-tracker/README.md

 Finance tracker application.
 Following Mashrur Hossain's Udemy tutorial.
+This is the finance tracker app from the Complete Ruby on Rails Developer course.